GluuFederation/docs-gg-prod/3.1.3/source/installation.md

     See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.

 !!!
 Warning
     By default, the Gluu Gateway Client expiration date is set for one day during the installation process.
 To change it, follow    [these instructions](https://gluu.org/docs/oxd/3.1.3/faq/#how-can-i-avoid-client-expiration).
+Without this step, after 24 hours you will no longer be able to log in to the Gluu Gateway.

 # Removal

 !!!
 Note
     Always run the following commands as root.
+To avoid errors, run them in the order given below.

 Use `apt` to remove the gluu-gateway package.
 ```